wogsland/GiftBox/README.md

 Github has a great reference [here](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/).

 ## <a id="frontend"></a>Frontend Direction

 ### Directory structure
 Javascript source exists in `/js`.
 Third party files that are _not_ loaded by one of our package managers for whatever reason should be dropped into `js/vendor`.
 This can be considered a big "do not manipulate these files" alert.
 Project tasks and task configuration lives in `/js/gulp`.

 ### The Application Object
 `/js/Sizzle.js` is the base Application object and namespace.
 All other functionality hangs off this parent object.

 #### Events
 In addition to standard DOM events, `Sizzle` will emit the following events on `document`:

 * `bootstrap` - Triggered once all scripts are loaded in.
-This event should be considered the entry point of the front end application.
+This event should be considered the entry point of the frontend application.

 #### Components
 Components are self-contained pieces of functionality that manipulate the DOM or generate events.
 A good example is a custom input field, or a modal system.

 #### Controllers
 Controllers are generally 1 per page, and are responsible for configuring Components on any given page.
 Easiest way to create one of these is to use the factory method `Sizzle.Controllers.create(id, callback);`.
 It will ensure that your callback is not called unless an element with the provided id is on the page at `bootstrap`.

 ### Configuring The Build Process
 There are several `build` configurations in `/js/gulp/config.js`.
 Each one of these has four sections of files:

 * vendor_js
 * vendor_css
 * js
 * css

 The build process concatenates all scripts and style together (vendor first), respectively, then compresses them and writes them to `public/{type}/dist`.

-As a second pass, anything in `config.minify_and_migrate` is minified _without_ concatenation then muved to `public/{type}`.
+As a second pass, anything in `config.minify_and_migrate` is minified _without_ concatenation then moved to `public/{type}`.

 It is a goal of this project to get anything in the `minify_and_migrate` list into one of the appropriate builds.

 *Never manipulate the public directory files directly.* These are your build files.
 If changes need to be made to a particular file, they should be done in the source files and then rebuild.
 Keeping this organized appropriately will ensure that front end code is easily traversable and scripts are generally easily identifiable.

 ### A matter of style
 #### Javascript